mesosphere-backup/dcos-metrics/DEMO.md

 # Metrics module installation and usage

-In DCOS 1.7 EE (or newer), the module is already included.
-In this case these steps are only relevant if you're interested in using a custom build of the module.
+In DCOS 1.7 EE (or newer), the module is already included, so these steps are mainly meant to be a reference for installing a custom build of the module, or for changing the module config.

 ## Installing a custom build of the module (on EACH mesos-slave system)